 \section{Conclusion}

-In this paper, we challenged the conventional trade-off between predictive accuracy and explainability in clinical AI.
-We argued that these are not competing goals but synergistic outcomes of a model that develops a deep, first-hand understanding of the data.
-To achieve this, we introduced \Ours, a novel framework that learns from experience through iterative rules optimization and grounds its reasoning in global statistics via a distribution-aware check.
-Our experiments demonstrate that by forcing the model to achieve this deeper comprehension, \Ours~ not only attains state-of-the-art accuracy and robustness but also excels in generating clear, logical, and evidence-based explanatory statements.
+In this paper, we argued that the conventional trade-off between predictive accuracy and explainability are not competing goals, but synergistic outcomes of a model that develops a deep understanding of the data.
+To achieve this, we introduced \Ours, a novel framework that learns from experience and anchors its reasoning in global statistics.
+Our experiments demonstrate that by forcing the model to achieve this deeper comprehension, \Ours~ not only attains state-of-the-art accuracy but also excels in generating clear, logical, and evidence-based explanatory statements.